Seven Reasons We Are Captivated by the Number Seven

 What is it about the number that causes such a visceral response?
 Why didn’t any slot-machine manufacturers make their jackpot sequence three ones in a row or even three fives?
-After all one and five are perfectly good numbers.
+After all, one and five are perfectly good numbers.
 The fact is that, historically, the number 7 has played a significant role in society, culture, religion, and even psychology.

 Here are 7 reasons we are so drawn to the number:

+1. It has been significant since ancient times.
 It was prominent in many ancient cultures.
-Most famous of all were the seven ‘wonders of the world’ which comprised the entire bucket list of every world traveler (the Great Pyramid of Giza, the Hanging Gardens of Babylon, the Temple of Artemis at Ephesus, the Statue of Zeus at Olympia, the Mausoleum at Halicarnassus, the Colossus of Rhodes, and the Lighthouse of Alexandria).
+Most famous of all were the seven wonders of the world which comprised a bucket list for every world traveler — the Great Pyramid of Giza, the Hanging Gardens of Babylon, the Temple of Artemis at Ephesus, the Statue of Zeus at Olympia, the Mausoleum at Halicarnassus, the Colossus of Rhodes, and the Lighthouse of Alexandria.

+2. It has had significance in almost every major religion.
 In the Old Testament the world was created in six days and God rested on the seventh, creating the basis of the seven-day-week we use to this day.
 In the New Testament the number seven symbolizes the unity of the four corners of the Earth with the Holy Trinity.
 The number seven is also featured in the Book of Revelation (seven churches, seven angels, seven seals, seven trumpets, and seven stars).
 The Koran speaks of seven heavens and Muslim pilgrims walk around the Kaaba in Mecca (Islam’s most sacred site) seven times.
 In Hinduism there are seven higher worlds and seven underworlds, and in Buddhism the newborn Buddha rises and takes seven steps.

-Seven not only represents the jackpot on slot-machines, but also is the basis for many myths and folklore.
-For example, various parts of the world had beliefs about the seventh son of a seventh son, legends that endowed him with magical powers of both the good and evil variety (e.g., the child was believed to have healing powers according to Irish folklore while Romanian folklore foresaw him becoming a vampire).
+3. It is associated with luck and magical properties.
+Seven not only represents the jackpot on slot machines, but it s also the basis for many myths and folklore.
+For example, various parts of the world had beliefs about the seventh son of a seventh son, legends that endowed him with magical powers of both the good and evil variety (e.g., the child was believed to have healing powers according to Irish folklore).

-In 1956, George Miller of Harvard University wrote what is today considered one of the classic papers in psychology in which he demonstrated that most people can retain roughly seven items of information in their short term memory.
-That is why phone numbers in the U.S. and many other countries tend to have seven digits (area code not withstanding) — as it is the most digits most people are likely to recall (although cell phones did away with the need to recall anyone's phone number, even our own).
+4. It matches our memory capacity.
+In 1956, George Miller of Harvard University wrote what is today considered one of the classic papers in psychology in which he demonstrated that most people can retain roughly seven items of information in their short-term memory.
+That is why phone numbers in the U.S. and many other countries tend to have seven digits (area code not withstanding) — as it is the most digits most people are likely to recall (although cell phones have done away with the need to recall anyone's phone number, even our own).

+5. It fits our attention spans.
 Because of our mental capacity favoring seven items, seven is also a good fit for our attentions spans, as long as the information is presented in seven groups.
 While bloggers and authors tend to take advantage of this fact, some seem to take more advantage the others.
 For example, the book: 7 Pages to Success: The Ultimate Short-Attention-Span Guide to Unlock Your Full Potential! is only 7 pages long, which is fine, but it costs $7 (!), which leads me to believe the only real potential being unlocked is that of the author’s bank account.

-Prime numbers are those that can only be divided by themselves and by the number 1 and have long been considered special to mathematicians and non-mathematicians alike.
-Seven is considered by some to be the most ‘prime’ number within the first 10 numbers as you cannot multiply it within the group, making it a kind of optimal-prime (not to be confused with Optimus prime which is a Transformer, not a number).
+6. It is a prime number.
+Prime numbers are those that can only be divided by themselves and by the number 1, and have long been considered special to mathematicians and non-mathematicians alike.
+Seven is considered by some to be the most ‘prime’ number within the first 10 numbers as you cannot multiply it within the group, making it a kind of optimal-prime (not to be confused with Optimus Prime, who is a Transformer).

+7. It is the most popular number.
 The mathematician Alex Bellos asked 44,000 people to name their favorite number and over 4,000 of them named the number 7, far more than any other number.
 Indeed, ask people to name a number from one to ten and many will name the number seven — as many magicians know.

 Visit my website and follow me on Twitter @GuyWinch

 Copyright 2015 Guy Winch